logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* Like for the recommendations report, we need to separate dates from portfolio titles.

+* generalize 'today' to 'latest' for any data-table/date-column

+* for portfolii, show cash reserves, even if no investments

 * that 8 pm ET 'next day'-problem with the portfolii.
 We need to provide portfolio holdings, even if the listings for 'today' aren't available.